jgato/jgato/random_docs/Sushy_Redfish_BMC.md

     -P memory=8192 -P numcpus=2  agent1
 ```

-*We create the VM empty, no OS.*

 Now we use Sushy tools to emulate the BMC Redfish interface.

-*This is a set of simple simulation tools aiming at supporting the
-development and testing of the Redfish protocol.*

-The package ships two simulators :

-- Simple REST API server which responds the same things to client queries.
-It is effectively read-only.

-- The virtual Redfish BMC resembles the real Redfish-controlled bare-metal machine to some extent.
-Backed by libvirt or openstack cloud.

-For this tutorial we will use the Virtual Redfish BMC to manage the previously create VM.
-Using libvirt as the backend.
+Sushy tools supports two different emulators.
+The one we are going to use in this tutorial is: the the virtual Redfish BMC.

+This tool emulates a baremetal BMC implementing a Redfish REST interface.
+The emulator backend is implemented by libvirt.
+In the previous step, we have used kcli to create the VM, which is using also libvirt as backend.
+So, the Sushy emulator will communicate seamless with the virtual machine.

 ```
 $> dnf -y install pkgconf-pkg-config libvirt-devel gcc python3-libvirt python3 git python3-netifaces httpd-tools
 pip3 install sushy-tools
 ```

-Lets create a configuration file:
+Lets create a basic Sushy configuration file:

 ```
 cat << EOF > ./sushy.conf